 The relief that passed across Newt's face at having a named price was obvious.

 Percival showed him to one of the spare rooms, and left him to settle in.
 He returned to the bedroom and ensured the door was locked, unopenable to anyone except himself.
-He settled back down into bed having removed his prosthetic, and tried to stop the worries that were circling around his head from becoming overwhelming.
+Having removed his prosthetic, he settled back down into bed and tried to stop the worries that were circling around his head from becoming overwhelming.
 What he had told Newt was true.
 They would both feel better having got some sleep.